 Everything About Arizona Scorpions

-Scorpions are the creature with eight legs and are easily identifiable with a pair of grasping pincers and the narrow tail which is often carried upward in a curve from the back and ends with a stinger.
+Scorpions are creatures with eight legs and are easily identifiable with a pair of grasping pincers and the narrow tail, which is often carried upward in a curve from the back and ends with a stinger.
 Arizona scorpions may be nocturnal or diurnal.

 The identity of scorpions: